tock/tock/doc/Process_Console.md

  - If you inserted more commands than the command history can hold, oldest commands will be overwritten.
  - You can view the commands in bidirectional order, `up arrow` for oldest commands and `down arrow` for newest.
  - If the user custom size for the history is set to `0`, the history will be disabled and the rust compiler will be able to optimize the binary file by removing dead code.
+ - If you are typing a command and accidentally press the `up arrow` key, you can press `down arrow` in order to retrieve the command you were typing.
+ - If you scroll through the history and you want to edit a command and accidentally press the `up` or `down` arrow key, scroll to the bottom of the history and you will get back to the command you were typing.

   Here is how to add a custom size for the command `history` used by the ProcessConsole structure to keep track of the typed commands, in the `main.rs` of boards:
  ```rust